Hulidex/k8s_automated_deployment/README.md

 - Ephemeral - no pod can be 'redeployed', the are either created or destroyed.
 - Atomicity - They are in the cluster or not.
 If only one container in the pod dies, the pod will be unavailable.

-How can k8s knows if a container if OK?
+> [!TIP] How can k8s knows if a container if OK?
 Well, easy, monitoring the pod state...
-But what if the application running in my pod requires a more complex health check, How can I make k8s aware of that custom situation?
+> But what if the application running in my pod requires a more complex health
+> check, How can I make k8s aware of that custom situation?
 With 'probes'.
+We can
-We can configure probes for our pods to check their health.
+> configure probes for our pods to check their health.

+> [!NOTE]
-> by single unit we meant that if we create a pod with multiple containers, all the containers will be managed together: creation, deletion...
+> By single unit we meant that if we create a pod with multiple containers, all the containers will be managed together: creation, deletion...

 ### Controllers